home-assistant/operating-system/Documentation/network.md

 `# nmcli con show "HassOS default"` will list all the properties of the connection.

-`# nmcli con edit “HassOS default”` will put you in a position to edit the connection.
+`# nmcli con edit "HassOS default"` will put you in a position to edit the connection.

 `nmcli> print ipv4` will show you the ipv4 properties of this connection.